 - It requires less memory, and ease of remembering addresses

 - Already supported protocol by millions of devices

 Definition of IPv6

 IPv6 – is a new (sixth) version of the Internet Protocol, IPv6 is the successor to Internet Protocol Version 4 (IPv4) which is going to replace the current fourth version IPv4.
-It was designed as an evolutionary upgrade to the Internet Protocol and will, in fact, coexist with the older IPv4 for some time.
-IPv6 is designed to allow the Internet to grow steadily, both in terms of the number of hosts connected and the total amount of data traffic transmitted.
+It was designed as an evolutionary upgrade to the Internet Protocol and will coexist with the older IPv4 for some time.
+IPv6 is intended to allow the Internet to grow steadily, both in terms of the number of hosts connected and the total amount of data traffic transmitted.